khilnani/gists.cli/README.md

 - By default the application will attempt to use Basic Auth to authenticate.
 - If `~/.git-credentials` is available, it will use the first entry.
-- If  `~/.gists` is found, it will be given preference over the above twp mechanisms.
+- If  `~/.gists` is found, it will be given preference over the above two mechanisms.

 Usage
 ---------